 - Watching the Pluralsight online video training courses.

 - Completed practice tests

 I’ve been a subscriber for quite a while now and have found it to be really invaluable.
-Even if you’re not interested in paying for a subscription, I recommend you take the free trial to pass the exam.
+Even if you’re not interested in paying for an ongoing subscription, you can take the free trial to pass the exam.

-TutorialsPoint is another great ITIL learning resource.
+TutorialsPoint is another great online ITIL learning resource.
 They have a great breakdown of the different ITIL concepts that are covered in the exam.
-Although I didn’t read all of the content on this site, I found this resource useful to get a quick refresher.

 There are plenty of free practice exams out there from various ITIL training providers.
 I used the free practice exam from SimpliLearn.
 After completing the test exam, you’ll get a breakdown of your result.
 Including an explanation for each answer.